 When faced with any sort of crisis, Goldstein says camps need to consider their business needs, but should never lose sight of their employees, their camp families, the community they serve, and ultimately their core values and mission.
 Here are his suggestions for ways that camps can build what he calls a ‘culture of accountability and kindness’ as they navigate through COVID-19 and any other crisis with intentionality and empathy.

-One important step camp leaders can take right now is preparing multiple contingency plans, both for the operational and financial side of the business.
+One important step leaders take right now so summer camps can mange a crisis is preparing multiple contingency plans, both for the operational and financial side of the business.
 This crisis is changing daily, so the best approach is to be as prepared as possible to pivot at a moment’s notice.
 To that end, Goldstein suggests that camps assemble a task force or working group of key stakeholders to strategically and proactively plan for the ever-changing situation.
 This team can include the camp owner, executive director, camp director, CFO, key board members or other trusted advisors, and as needed, legal and accounting advisors.

 The task force should be charged with first building various “what-if” scenarios – three examples right now are based on the camp season being cancelled, shortened, or possibly operating in a partial or wholly virtual manner.
 The team should next embark on a budgeting process to determine the feasibility and impact of these scenarios to the overall financial health of the camp.
 Consideration should be given to what each of these models looks and “feels” like, evaluating factors such as timing of opening, staffing, new operational protocols, and additional capital and operational spend needed for cleaning and Personal Protective Equipment.
 During this process, staffing models should be discussed and thought given to how the hiring, onboarding, and training processes might look.
 (Check out this post about online staff training).
 Finally, thought should be given as to what the camper experience will be under each scenario and how new safety protocols will be addressed and communicated to parents.